How to Spring Clean the Garage

-If you want to deep clean your garage floor, here is an article that will walk you through the steps.
+If you want to deep clean the garage floor, here is an article that will walk you through the steps.

 Once everything is clean, you can put away the items that are staying in the garage and find a new home for the items that don’t belong there or get ready to have a garage sale and make a little extra cash!

-- Shelving and cubby’s for kids toys, skates, golf clubs, rakes and other gardening tools.
+- Organizers for rakes and other gardening tools